 INTRODUCING – Owen Corrigan

-Forget America, Australia is the land of opportunity when it comes to Irish boxers according to Owen Corrigan
+Forget America, Australia is the land of opportunity when it comes to Irish boxers according to Owen Corrigan.

-Corrigan becomes the Irish pro operating in Oz when he punches for pay for the first time on Thunderdome 48 Metro City, Northbridge on Friday.
+Corrigan becomes the latest Irish pro operating in Oz when he punches for pay for the first time on Thunderdome 48 Metro City, Northbridge on Friday.

 The Dubliner believes he couldn’t be better placed to launch a successful career, stressing there is no place like Down Under for an Irish boxer on the up.